Wulle91/welovesports/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From there click on Page
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once there the link of our homepage will be shown on top.

 The live link can be found here - https://github.com/Wulle91/welovesports